Table of Contents

 - Flexibility.
 Factors can offer more flexibility to their clients due to not being bound by restrictions inherent to banking.
 As such, factoring requires far less paperwork than taking out a loan and does not come with restrictions related to the use of funds, profitability, acquisitions, etc.

-By comparison, invoices of much less than $1 million can be factored.
-Business Factors, for example, will factor invoices below $10,000 and up to $12 million.
-Startups can access factoring services as long as they have creditworthy B2B clients.
-B2C businesses are generally not good candidates because of the higher risk profile of their customers.
+By comparison, invoices of smaller companies can be factored.
+Business Factors, for example, works with companies with as little as $100,000 of EBITDA.
+Startups can access factoring services as long as they have creditworthy business-to-business (B2B) clients.
+Business-to-consumer (B2C) businesses are generally not good candidates because of the higher risk profile of their customers.

 The following documents are usually required to monetize invoices via factoring: